 Dr. Lara Rasmussen–Direct Veterinary Surgery

-Dr. Lara Rasmussen is a board-certified surgeon working with Veterinary Surgical Specialists since 2005 and enjoys both orthopedic and general surgery.
+Dr. Lara Rasmussen is a board-certified surgeon who enjoys both orthopedic and general surgery and founded Direct Veterinary Surgery in 2017.
+Dr. Rasmussen worked with Veterinary Surgical Specialists from 2005-2016.
 A graduate of the University of California-Davis, Dr. Rasmussen received her Bachelor’s Degree in Biological Sciences and Policy Studies in 1988 and continued at the UC Davis College of Veterinary Medicine, completing her veterinary medical degree in 1993.
 She completed a small animal medicine and surgery internship at South Shore Veterinary Associates in Massachusetts in 1994 and went on to complete a three-year small animal surgical residency and Masters Degree at the University of Minnesota.
 Dr. Rasmussen taught as a clinical instructor at Washington State University and as an associate professor and, later, an adjunct clinical professor at Western University of Health Sciences from 1999 to 2006.
 Dr. Rasmussen completed her surgery credentials and was awarded Diplomate status with the American College of Veterinary Surgeons in 1999.
 Her professional interests include laryngeal paralysis, pain management, gastrointestinal surgery, trauma surgery, critical care and multimodal anesthesia.
 Dr. Rasmussen provides surgical services to animals without permanent homes through the Animal Humane Society and various pet rescue organizations.